arapulido/katacoda-scenarios/autoscaling-k8s/step2.md

 We are now going to deploy Datadog in our cluster to start monitoring our infrastructure and applications.

-Log into [Datadog](https://app.datadoghq.com/) and navigate to the [API seetings page](https://app.datadoghq.com/account/settings#api) to reveal your API key.
+Log into [Datadog](https://app.datadoghq.com/) and navigate to the [API settings page](https://app.datadoghq.com/account/settings#api) to reveal your API key.

 ![Screenshot of API Keys area](autoscaling-k8s/assets/api_key.png)

 Then, add your Datadog API key to the secrets.
-You can do this executing the following command in the terminal:
+You can do this by executing the following command in the terminal:

 ```
 $ kubectl create secret generic datadog-secret --from-literal api-key=<YOUR_DATADOG_API_KEY>